rubymonsters/testing-for-beginners/source/06-rack_test/02-sinatra.md

 2 examples, 0 failures
 ```

-However, calling `response` in this place seems kind of weird.
-It does not
+However, calling `response` in this place seems kind of weird, does it not?
+We
+don't actually use the response object here.
+And the line does not really
-really convey that all we want to do is make the `POST` request here.
+convey that all we want to do is make the `POST` request here.

+So what's an alternative?

+## Let!

-So what's an alternative.
-RSpec has another variation of the `let` method that
+RSpec has another variation of the `let` method that makes this more visible:
-makes this more visible: `let!`.
+`let!`.

 `let!` is useful in exactly such situations: We need to evaluate the
-`response`, and we want to mark this as a side effect.
-The same line then also
+`response`, because we need to tests a side effect.
+And we want to mark this as
-hints that we're making a `POST` request.
+an exceptional thing.
+The same line then also hints that we're making a `POST`
+request.

 That seems like a good compromise, let's use it: